Minga Guazú: Tourism

 The Guarani Airport is located in the city of Minga Guazú, one of the most modern airports in South America, located 4 km from Route VII "Dr. Gaspar Rodriguez de Francia" and 30 km from Ciudad del Este.

 The Minga Guazú Expo is conducted annually in September and the Patronal party is celebrated on May 24, the day of Mary Help of Christians.
 On July 6 is celebrated the "Day of Minguero."

 It has two major urban centres in the Km 20 and Km 16.
 In the first, in 1966 was built a school and a church dedicated to the patron saint of Agro, "Maria Auxiliadora".
 Years later was established the Cooperative Minga Guazú, which enabled the villagers to a more dignified life and better working conditions.

 In another center, are key public institutions and the Don Bosco College.

 In the area the rivers are Monday, Acaray, the stream Acaray-mi and Santa Maria.

-A very attractive club to tourists is the Paradise Golf Club, located 24 km from Ciudad del Este, on Route VII.
-At lakeside, there are bungalows for visitors, so they can make riding, archery and aerobic, in the lake is practised sport fishing of species such as tilapia.
-You can taste the dishes of international cuisine at the restaurant Club, on the banks of a beautiful pool and natural landscapes.
-For children there is a lot with games and activities.
-The soccer fields have regulatory measures; there are courts of beach volleyball, soccer 5, tennis and table tennis.
-The golf course is the main attraction of the place, since the 18 holes are perfectly combined with nature, earrings, lakes, waterfalls and jungle.